Veneers are one of a number of different cosmetic dentistry options available to improve the look of your teeth.

 The prices of snap on or clip on veneers vary from one company to another and from one country to another.

-For just a few pounds you can get the most basic clip on veneers that may or may not be possible to mould at home.
+For just a few dollars you can get the most basic clip on veneers that may or may not be possible to mould at home.

 Most cost effective they tend to be, but the fit, finish and overall quality tends to be extremely poor.